 If you feel comfortable after a bit, consider starting your own Room.
 This needn’t be too daunting – a Room is somewhat similar to a LinkedIn Group, for example.
 But it will take effort and time from your schedule.

-When something was built specifically to attract thought leaders/celebrities, it also can create thought leaders because users are coming to Clubhouse to hear exclusive information, tips, etc. Provide worthwhile tips in your own Room, or add them to a conversation in an already existing Room and you truly could see yourself become a go-to.
+When something is built specifically to attract thought leaders, it also can create thought leaders because users are coming to hear exclusive information.

 But it’s not all unicorns and butterflies